 Some women may experience a rise in their temperature during menstruation, which typically subsides within a few days.

 Your hormones go through a lot of fluctuations throughout the menstrual cycle, which can have a bearing on the body’s thermoregulatory function.

 The body turns a little warmer than usual after ovulation and continues to remain so until a few days before the next period.
 But this effect can sometimes become prolonged and spill over into the menstruation phase as well.

-Again, ibuprofen or other NSAIDs can help with these symptoms, too.
+- Ibuprofen or other NSAIDs can help with this symptom, too.

-The occurrence of headaches along with menstruation, called menstrual migraines, can be due to the underlying hormonal changes.
+The occurrence of headaches, along with menstruation, called menstrual migraines, (9) can be due to the underlying hormonal changes.

-You can use topical cold therapy to help ease the pain.
-Practicing yoga and deep breathing exercises can also help calm your mind and body and reduce the intensity of the headaches.
+- Practice yoga and deep breathing exercises to help calm your mind and body and reduce the intensity of the headaches.

-Ibuprofen can relieve the headaches.
-Birth control pills can also help in preventing the hormonal fluctuations and thus prevent the headaches.
+- Birth control pills can also help in preventing hormonal fluctuations and thus prevent headaches.